openafsfoundation/openafsfoundation.org/users/events/index.md

 We are currently debating the dates and location for the next BPW located in the United States.
 We are very much seeking:
   - Volunteer organizers
   - Organizational/corporate sponsors

 Please contact us if you see any way to support our efforts!
-We need you to make this a fun and useful event - and we thank you in advance!
+We need you to help make this a fun and useful event - and we thank you in advance!